Khoy County: Administrative divisions

+Khoy County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Geography and climate

 Khoy is located in the mountains, so the weather is very cold in winter and cool in summer.
 Spring weather in this city is very pleasant.
 The city is located in the vicinity of mountains such as Chelekhaneh Mount and Avrin Mount (The highest mountain of West Azarbaijan Province).
-Khoy was fortified at various times in its history, most recently by the Qajar dynasty in the Nineteenth Century.

 Transportation

 Airlines and destinations

-Khoy Airport (IATA: KHY, ICAO: OITK) is an airport and Bus station in Khoy, Iran.
+Khoy Airport (IATA: KHY, ICAO: OITK) is an airport and bus station in Khoy, Iran.

-Bus terminals

-A bus terminus is a designated place where a bus or coach starts or ends its scheduled route.
-The terminus is the designated place that a timetable is timed from.
-Termini can be located at bus stations, interchanges, bus garages or simple bus stops.
-Termini can both start and stop at the same place, or may be in different locations for starting and finishing a route.
-Termini may or may not coincide with the use of bus stands.

 Tourism

 It is well known for the tomb of Shams Tabrizi, renowned Iranian poet.